h1n054ur/testing/.openhands/microagents/project_scaffold_agent.md

 Ensure:
 - All `__init__.py` files are included

-# 5) Create a checklist and verify if all steps from spec file have been completed exactly.
+# 5) Create a checklist
+- verify if all steps from spec file have been completed exactly.
 You are not allowed to do any extra actions other than mentioned in the spec.

 # 6) Log outcome
 log_decision{